bacda/modelSnapshot/README.md

 ## State, tracing, and logging infrastructure

-This implementation includes a state and tracing system designed for experimentation.
-It makes runs reproducible, editable, inspectable, and shareable.
+This implementation includes a state and tracing system designed for flexible experimentation.
+It makes runs reproducible, editable, inspectable, and shareable:
+- Model configurations and checkpoints are stored using `.state` files, which describe the current model state and are intended as self-contained checkpoints.
+Loading a `.state` file reconstructs the corresponding model state, including learned parameters and temporal context, so that a run can be resumed or reproduced from that point.
+The state loader also supports partial state descriptions, such that a `.state` file specifying, for example, only the input data or only the generator parameters, overwrites the corresponding fields in current state with those specifications.
+- The interface provides a live view of the current model state so the interface can be used as a live diagnostic tool.
+It displays the input window and, for each layer, the main quantities involved in inference and learning.
+Most of these quantities are shown as grayscale matrices or vector, and several parameters can also be edited directly from the GUI, allowing interactive experimentation while the model is running.

 ###### **How to use**